-This is a story about how Jacob sinned by playing favorites with his children, and Joseph was molded unwittingly by his father into a spoiled selfish Papa’s boy, who earned the hatred of his brothers.
-It is also a story about how all things work together for good in the hands of God and how God used this situation to fulfill his prophecy to Abraham that his descendants would be afflicted in Egypt for 400 years.
+This is about how Jacob sinned by playing favorites with his children, and Joseph was molded unwittingly by his father into a spoiled selfish Papa’s boy, who earned the hatred of his brothers.
+It is also a story about how all things work together for good in the hands of God, and how God used this situation to fulfill his prophecy to Abraham that his descendants would go down into Egypt.

 That is the key lesson of Job; that God performs his will for his greater purposes even though sometimes it may appear to us that we suffer wrongly.
 The reason why the “righteous” suffer, is to prune them, build them and perfect them; so that they become MORE righteous and bear much fruit, John 15.

 This whole situation in which Joseph appears to suffer wrongfully and then Israel suffers wrongfully as slaves in Egypt, and then God himself hardens Pharaoh’s heart so that he could afflict Egypt; was to establish the lesson and allegory for us about the slavery of sin.